Beam-align: distributed user association for mmWave networks with multi-connectivity: BEAM-ALIGN: UA considering beam misalignment

-Lastly, the SNR-$1$ scheme provides a more conservative UA scheme which results in a higher satisfaction level, but a lower per-user capacity in the sparse user regimes.
-Throughput benefits of MC over SC can be observed in Fig.~\ref{sfig:capacity_heuristics} from the throughput gap between SNR-1 and the remaining MC schemes, which is $\sim$4$\times$ for 100 users.
-However, SNR-1 outperforms SNR-dynamic in terms of per-user capacity for user densities higher than $\lambda_U = 500$.
-Together with the fact that the satisfaction level for $SNR-1$ is also higher compared to SNR-dynamic, this indicates that when resources are limited, uses will only benefit from MC if this is done in a smart way.
+Fig.~\ref{fig:comparison_heuristics} shows the performance of the heuristics and the optimal solution in terms of capacity and satisfaction under increasing user density. \newInfo{These results are based on SINR instead of SNR to reflect a realistic scenario.
+As the problem stated in \eqref{P1} does not consider interference, the association decisions of \eqref{P1} might differ from a setting under interference.
+We denote this scenario by OPT-SNR.} {For all user densities, \textsc{beam-align} performs well and close to OPT-SNR, with a $2.0{-}19.1\%$ difference in per-user capacity.} \textsc{beam-align} also very closely follows the satisfaction of OPT-SNR with an even better satisfaction rate compared to optimal for high user densities (Fig.~\ref{sfig:satisfaction_heuristics}).
+Interestingly, while the SINR-dynamic outperforms all other schemes for $\lu = 50$, the SINR-dynamic scheme results in an even lower per-user capacity and satisfaction level than the other UA schemes when $\lu > 100$.
+Compared to OPT-SNR there is an average decrease in per-user capacity of $21\%$.
+Lastly, the SINR-$1$ scheme provides a more conservative UA scheme which results in a higher satisfaction level and per-user capacity in the medium dense regime $(\lu = 500)$, but a lower per-user capacity in the sparse user regimes.
+However, SINR-1 outperforms SINR-dynamic in terms of per-user capacity for user densities higher than $\lambda_U = 100$.
+Together with the fact that the satisfaction level for SINR-1 is also higher compared to SINR-dynamic, this indicates that when resources are limited, we conclude that users only benefit from MC if this is done smartly.

 Fig.~\ref{sfig:degrees_heuristics} shows the average number of links for UA schemes with MC.
-The average number of links per user is slightly higher in \textsc{beam-align} compared to the optimal.
-But, for high user densities, between $5\%$ to $22\%$ of the users are disconnected.
-The SNR-dynamic exhibits a similar behavior, but this scheme results in a higher number of connections per user for low densities, which then rapidly decreases in higher user densities.
-This rapid decrease in average number of links can be explained by the percentage of disconnected users, which is $33\%$ for $\lambda_U = 500$, and increases up to $65\%$ for $\lambda_U = 1000$.
+The average number of links per user in \textsc{beam-align} is similar to the SNR-OPT scheme.
+The SINR-dynamic results in a higher number of connections per user. {However, although many users have a connection~(only up to $9\%$ of the users are disconnected under SINR-dynamic), they do not receive enough resources from the BS to be satisfied with their connection.
+To summarize, \textsc{beam-align} results in a UA scheme that is suited for both high and low user densities, and follows the optimal degree of MC as computed in OPT-SNR.}